VeronicaLSY/crypto-premium-checker/README.md

 ## Usage

 1. Run the tool using the command `npm start`.
-2. Enter the cryptocurrency symbol when prompted.
+2. Enter the cryptocurrency symbol you want to analyze when prompted.

 ## Features